reborg/reclojure/README.md

 ## TODO

+* implementation of arraynode and collisionnode is the current WIP
+* all uses of satisfies? to check against deftype (which will never work)
+* for all bitmap manipulation operations, use Numbers/static call directly
-* check all uses of aset, that after I'm correctly the returning the array.
+* check all uses of aset, that after using it I'm correctly the returning the array.
 Even better get a macro to do te job of embedding that they way you want it, or use doto.
+Doto is the best.
-* evaluating if keeping java convention for defptorocol fn names, would prefer clj
+* evaluating if keeping java convention for defptorocol fn names, would prefer clj, but change after integration tests are all passing
-* Completely WIP, still not working, since the implementation of one persistent data structure (for example) implies a lot of dependencies to be implemented as well.
+* now that INT coercion was put in right place, are those cast to INT still needed?
+Try remove once integration tests is working.

 ## License